Google SWOT Analysis & Recommendations

-Google SWOT analysis, strengths, weaknesses, opportunities, threats, internal forces, external forces and recommendations consumer electronics business
+Alphabet Google SWOT analysis, strengths, weaknesses, opportunities, threats, internal forces, external forces, digital business case study

-A Chromecast digital media player from Google.
-A SWOT analysis of Google LLC shows that the firm must focus on addressing its weaknesses and the threats to its business, while ensuring compliance to restrictive regulations.
+Chromecast digital media player from Google.
+This SWOT analysis of Google (Alphabet) shows competitive advantages and growth based on the strengths, weaknesses, opportunities, and threats relevant to the information technology business.
 (Photo: Public Domain)

-Google LLC, a subsidiary of Alphabet Inc., is a major influence in the online services market.
-This SWOT analysis identifies internal strategic factors and external strategic factors affecting the technology business.
-These strategic factors are linked to how the company addresses competitors, such as Apple, Amazon, Microsoft, IBM, Facebook and Samsung.
-Disney and Netflix are also competitors because Google operates digital content distribution services, such as movie streaming.
+This SWOT analysis of Google (Alphabet Inc.) identifies internal strategic factors and external strategic factors affecting the technology business.
+These strategic factors are linked to how Alphabet addresses competitors, such as the online advertising services and marketplaces of Facebook and eBay; the consumer electronics and online services of Apple, Microsoft, Amazon, Samsung, and Sony; and the Internet connection services of Verizon.
+Disney and Netflix are also competitors because Google operates digital content distribution services, such as movie streaming, through YouTube.
 This competitive landscape requires strengths for business survival and success amid rapid innovation and changes in the market for online services and consumer electronics.
-In this SWOT analysis, Google is assessed in terms of strengths and weaknesses, and opportunities and threats in the industry environment.
-In evaluating the business, market changes are considered, pertinent to rapid technological advancement and changes in consumer preferences and expectations.
-This SWOT analysis of Google LLC informs strategic planning for the business.
+In this SWOT analysis, Google is assessed in terms of business strengths, weaknesses, opportunities, and threats (the SWOT factors).
+In evaluating the business, market changes are considered, pertinent to rapid technological advancement and trends in consumer preferences and expectations.
+This SWOT analysis of Google (Alphabet) informs strategic planning for the business.

 As one of the world’s most valuable companies, Google is a case of profitability and success through technological innovation and business diversification, combined with strong branding and related strategies.
 The internal and external factors examined in this SWOT analysis are addressed in the technology company’s strategic planning and competitive positioning.
-Google’s generic strategy for competitive advantage and intensive growth strategies relate to these SWOT factors.
+Google’s (Alphabet’s) generic strategy for competitive advantage and intensive strategies for growth relate to these SWOT factors.

-The strengths identified in this business analysis relate to information and communication technologies and their effects on business competitiveness.
+Google’s strengths relevant to this business analysis relate to information and communication technologies and their effects on business competitiveness.
 In the SWOT analysis model, Google’s strengths enable profitable operations and growth despite aggressive competitors in the international market.
-In light of computing technologies, innovation, the online environment, and market conditions, the following internal factors are among the strengths that support Google’s success:
+Considering computing technologies, innovation, the online environment, and market conditions, the following internal factors are Google’s strengths:

 1. High value and strong image of the Google brand